testinfected/concourse-dcind-gradle/README.md

 # concourse-dcind-gradle
 Docker in Docker containers on the JVM.
 Optimized for use with [Concourse CI](http://concourse.ci/).

 The images are Alpine or Ubuntu based.
-They includes Docker, Docker Compose, Docker Compose Switch, and Gradle as well as Bash.
+They include Docker, Docker Compose, Docker Compose Switch, and Gradle as well as Bash.

 Images published to Docker Hub: [testinfected/dcind-gradle](https://hub.docker.com/repository/docker/testinfected/dcind-gradle).